-Unified Commerce & digital transformation.
+Unified Commerce & Digital Transformation

 According to the Gartner Market Guide 2016 for Digital-Business-Ready POS Applications for Tier 2 Multichannel Retailers, in the next two to five years, retail CIOs must implement a digital-business ready point of sale in the context of a digital business strategy that focuses on enhancing customers’ lifestyles.

-We feel this is a great report from analysts Miriam Burt and Joanne Joliet who deliver an in-depth look at the tier 2 POS retail market with focus on market structure, the business and technology challenges facing retailers in the new digital age and underline the importance of channel convergence as well as detailing representative vendors.
+We feel this is a great report from analysts Miriam Burt and Joanne Joliet who deliver an in-depth look at the tier 2 POS retail market with a focus on market structure, the business and technology challenges facing retailers in the new digital age and underline the importance of channel convergence as well as detailing representative vendors.
 Our synopsis and highlights appear below.

 In this guide, key findings are:

-- Application architecture development has significantly shifted point of sale (POS) from mainly ecommerce and m-commerce capabilities to deployment on “unified” commerce platforms, including in-store capability.
+- Application architecture development has significantly shifted point of sale (POS) from mainly eCommerce and m-commerce capabilities to deployment on “unified” commerce platforms, including in-store capability.

 - Mobile POS-only solutions are trending toward moving to full-service POS capabilities.